 Furthermore, numerous noncoding elements were also reported as significantly mutated (Table C in Fig. 6).
 Included were some well-known regions, such as the TP53, LMO, and TERT TSS, proving the effectiveness of NIMBus in indentifying disease-associated regions.

-Some of the germline variants at a particular rarity level share some similar characteristics of the somatic variants.
-Hence, it is worth mentioning that although we demonstrate the effectiveness of NIMBus mostly on somatic mutation analysis, NIMBus can be immediately extended to germline variant analysis as well.
+To some degree somatic variants could be considered as the limit of extremely rare germline variants because they are almost private variants to particular cells.
+On the contrary, common variants have somewhat different characteristics from rare germline ones as they often have low functional impact and are linked to other variants.
+As the variant gets rarer, the linkage decreases and the functional impact usually increases up to what we observe for somatic variants.
+Thus, we would expect the methods here to work well for rare germline variants (e.g. de novo ones and those confined to small populations)

 In summary, NIMBus is the first method that integrates comprehensive genomic features to analyze the mutation burdens of disease genomes.
 Such external data does not only help to better estimate the background mutation rate for successful false positive and negative control, but also provides the most extensive noncoding annotations for users to interpret their results.
 It serves as a powerful computation tool to accurately predict driver events in human genetic diseases and potentially identify biological targets for drug discovery.

 METHODS